 Get the Recipe: Sabrina Snyder for Dinner then Dessert

-Reynolds Regular Size Slow Cooker Liner, 12 Count, Black
+Reynolds Regular Size Slow Cooker Liner, 6 count (Pack of 2)

 Make cleanup easy with these disposable slow cooker liners.